Leongatha

 Leongatha has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 13 projects that could impact the area, with key ones being Leongatha Battery Energy Storage System (BESS), Great Southern Rail Trail Leongatha Precinct Development, Leongatha Business Precinct (Bair Street) Redevelopment, and Mitchell's Rise Residential Development.
-The following list details those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 13 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Leongatha Battery Energy Storage System (BESS), Great Southern Rail Trail Leongatha Precinct Development, Leongatha Business Precinct (Bair Street) Redevelopment, and Mitchell's Rise Residential Development, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.